Punjab, Pakistan

 It is bordered by the Pakistani provinces of Khyber Pakhtunkhwa to the north-west, Balochistan to the south-west and Sindh to the south, as well as Islamabad Capital Territory to the north-west and Azad Kashmir to the north.
 It shares an international border with the Indian states of Rajasthan and Punjab to the east and Indian-administered Kashmir to the north-east.
-Punjab is the most fertile province of the country as the Indus River and its four major tributaries Ravi, Jhelum, Chenab, and Sutlej flow through it.

 The province forms the bulk of the transnational Punjab region, partitioned in 1947 between Pakistan and India.
-The province is represented in the federal parliament through 173, out of 336, seats in National Assembly, the lower house; and 23, out of 96, seats in Senate, the upper house.

-Punjab is Pakistan's most industrialised province, with the industrial sector comprising 24 per cent of the province's gross domestic product.
-It is known for its relative prosperity, and has the lowest rate of poverty among all Pakistani provinces.
-(Note: Islamabad Capital Territory is Pakistan's least impoverished administrative unit, but ICT is not a province.
-Azad Kashmir also has a rate of poverty lower than Punjab, but is not a province.)
-However, a clear divide is present between the northern and southern regions of the province; with northern Punjab being relatively more developed than southern Punjab.
-Punjab is also one of the most urbanised regions of South Asia, with approximately 40 percent of its population being concentrated in urban areas.
+The most fertile province of the country, Punjab is considered the breadbasket of the nation, in addition to being the most industrialised.
+It is one of the more urbanised regions in South Asia, with approximately 40 per cent of its population being urban.

 Punjabi Muslims form majority of the province.
-Their culture has been strongly influenced by Islamic culture and Sufism, with a number of Sufi shrines spread across the province.
-Guru Nanak, the founder of Sikhism, was born in the town of Nankana Sahib.
-Punjab hosts several of the UNESCO World Heritage Sites, including the Shalimar Gardens, the Lahore Fort, the archaeological excavations at Taxila, and the Rohtas Fort, among others.
+Their culture has been strongly influenced by Islamic culture and Sufism, with a number of Sufi shrines located across the province.
+Punjab hosts several UNESCO World Heritage Sites, including the Shalimar Gardens, the Lahore Fort, the archaeological excavations at Taxila, and the Rohtas Fort, among others.